roipoussiere/drawall-microcontroller/README.md

 DraWall
 =======

-DraWall is a wall plotter.
-See http://www.drawall.cc for more informations (in french).
+DraWall is a vertical plotter.
+More informations are available here -> http://www.drawall.cc (currently in french).

-Some other instructions will be available here soon.
+This project is a work in progress.
+A stable release will be published soon.